Ar-Rutbah

-Ar-Rutbah (الرطبة ar-Ruṭba, also Romanized Rutba, Rutbah) is an Iraqi town in western Al Anbar province, completely inhabited with Sunni Muslims.
+Ar-Rutbah (الرطبة ar-Ruṭba, also Romanized Rutba, Rutbah) is an Iraqi town in western Al Anbar province, predominantly inhabited by Sunni Arabs.
 The population is approximately 28,400.
 It occupies a strategic location on the Amman–Baghdad road, and the Kirkuk–Haifa oil pipeline.
 Considered a "wet spot", it receives 114.3 mm (4.5 inches) of rain annually, and is located on a high plateau.
 It has been described as "the most isolated town of any size in Iraq."

 Ar-Rutbah began as a rest stop for Imperial Airways flights in the early 20th century, and also served as a water stop for the Nairn Transport Company.
 In December 1934, sixteen kilometers south of Ar-Rutbah, the famous Dutch plane Uiver crashed, with all onboard killed.
 During the Anglo-Iraqi War in 1941, Ar-Rutbah was the site of a clash between British forces, including the Arab Legion, and forces loyal to Rashid Ali al-Gaylani.